-The best managers carefully and consistently observe their people to find one thing they can work together on to improve employee performance right now.
+The best managers carefully and consistently observe their people in order find one thing they can work together on to improve employee performance right now.

 At the experienced age of 60, I decided to take up barrel racing.
 It’s a competitive event where you ride a horse in a clover-leaf pattern around three barrels.
 Your score is based on the time to run the pattern and you lose points if you touch a barrel, knock one over or fall off of your horse.